devoft/Fluent-MVVM/README.md

 Because the validation will apply before coerce and because `continueOnValidationError=false` it is safe to apply the Coerce with no errors

+### Invalidate commands on property changes ###
+Every time one property is changed all registered commands are invalidated so their `CanExecute` method will be called and their event `CanExecuteChanged` will be raised.

 # Getting Started
 Just add devoft.ClientModel as a dependency and start coding